 Em broke the silence that had hung between us for a while, as we sipped our drinks and enjoyed the view down the wadi.
 “I don’t know that this would be enough, though,” the young woman admitted from behind her fashionable sunglasses, the very image of a woman from the city.

 The four of us were on the rooftop of Misfat Old House, a popular spot for visitors to the village.
 It was easy to see the attraction.

-Just moments ago, we were remarking on how charming the hill village of Misfat al Abriyyin was, and how pleasant it would be to stay for longer.
-Em's entrepreneurial streak induced her to plot an imaginary marriage with a local man, which would qualify her to own land in the village.
-She fantasised of commanding a spacious and fruitful date farm, a devoted provincial husband on her arm.
+Just moments ago, we were admiring the charming hill village of Misfat al Abriyyin was, and wishing we could stay for longer.
+Em’s entrepreneurial streak induced her to plot an imaginary marriage with a local, which would allow her to own land in the village.
+She fantasised of commanding a spacious and fruitful date farm, her devoted spouse on her arm.

 - I want more than this provincial life…

 - The Astonishing Transitions of the Arabian Gulf

 - The other side of the marriage ‘coin’